Frequently Asked Questions

 My children have food allergy concerns and / or are picky eaters are there lunch and snack options for all?

 If your child has a food allergy(s) or concerns please let us know and our Chef will ensure that a meal consistent with your child’s dietary restrictions is available.
-Challenge Camp is a Nut Free camp, and can accommodate most dietary requirements.
+Challenge Camp is a Nut and Seed Free camp, and can accommodate most dietary requirements.
 Our caterer will work directly with concerned parents to ensure we can meet your camper’s needs.

 Can I visit the camp during the summer?